 This experience is offered on a private booking basis for you and your group, giving you flexibility to choose the date that works best for you.

-The minimum requirement is two adult tickets when booking our private activities.
+The minimum requirement is two adult tickets when booking this private activity.

 This full day experience runs from 10:00 – approx 16:00.

 Hot drinks (tea, coffee, hot chocolate) will be provided.

 Please see the single day kit list page for necessary equipment.